 Simply put: Investing in a diverse and inclusive workplace is ultimately the best choice for your bottom line.
 But even with these apparent business benefits, there’s an even more important and impactful reason to invest in D&I: Caring for your people is the right thing to do.

-The latest Women in the Workplace study found that almost two thirds of women experience “microaggressions,” or verbal, nonverbal and environmental slights targeted upon marginalized groups, in their workplace.
+The latest Women in the Workplace study found that almost two-thirds of women experience “microaggressions,” or verbal, nonverbal and environmental slights targeted upon marginalized groups, in their workplace.

 This discrimination isn’t always explicit, such as saying demeaning comments to a coworker.
-Oftentimes, these microaggressions present themselves as women having their judgement or expertise questioned, having to provide more evidence for their claims or being mistaken for a more junior position than they actually are.
+Oftentimes, these microaggressions present themselves as women having their judgment or expertise questioned, having to provide more evidence for their claims or being mistaken for a more junior position than they actually are.

-With this in mind, we’ve outlined four ideas you can adopt to start building a more inclusive workplace at your own organization:
+With this in mind, we’ve outlined four ideas you can adopt to start building a more inclusive workplace at your own organization.

 1. Celebrate the women on your team

 There’s no better time than International Women’s Day to appreciate the women on your team for the work that they do.
 It’s as simple as calling them out via team chat or email, sending a virtual cheers or kudos, or even acknowledging their hard work before a meeting.

 SHRM has found that workforce managers believe that employee recognition helps create a positive workforce culture and employee experience, with 68 percent believing that it helps improve retention rates.
 There’s great value in making your employees feel appreciated, so be sure to extend this habit beyond International Women’s Day as well.

 2. Encourage all team members to bring ideas and perspectives to the table